Updated for 2019!

 The oven controls are on the front of the stove:

-The slightly angled panel makes the controls fairly easy to operate and also easy to see from several feet away.
-It's a bit of a tradeoff, but it does fulfill both of these usage requirements.
+The slightly angled panel makes the controls both easy to operate and easy to see from several feet away.
+It's a bit of a tradeoff--It could be more angled to see from above and less angled to see from a distance--but it does fulfill both of these usage requirements.

 For a close-up look at the oven control panel, see "Oven Controls" below.